-Australian cricket legend Shane Warne was undoubtedly the best leg spinner to ever play the game of cricket, some may even say the best bowler full stop.
+Australian cricket legend Shane Warne was undoubtedly the best leg spinner to ever play the game of cricket.
+Some may even say, the best bowler full stop.
+So, it’s no wonder that cricketers, young and old, want to learn how to spin bowl like Shane Warne.

-He was the first bowler to ever take 700 test wickets and still stands at number 2 on the all-time test wicket taking list, with 708 wickets from 143 matches, behind Sri Lankan superstar off spinner Muttiah Muralitharan.
+He was the first bowler to ever take 700 test wickets and still stands at number 2 on the all-time test wicket taking list.
+With 708 wickets from 143 matches.
+Just behind Sri Lankan superstar off spinner Muttiah Muralitharan.

 But it wasn’t just his ability to take wickets that made Shane Warne so great and such a crucial part of the dominant Australian team during the late 90’s and early 2000’s.
 It was also his aura, his pre bowl rituals and his ability to intimidate and tie batsmen up with amazing skill as a leg spin bowler.